JereKuusela/valheim-upgrade_world/publish/README.md

 	- Operation split to instant and delayed operations.
 Delayed operations print some initial output but require start command to execute,
 	- Removed query command as obsolete.
 	- Removed setting to prevent loaded areas being destroyed (after all testing seems to work fine).
+	- Added general argument system (same set of basic arguments for most commands).
+	- Merged all destroy commands to a single command.
+	- Merged all generate commands to a single command.
+	- Mergend entity counting commands to a single command.
+	- Added a new command to count biomes.
+	- Added automatic player base detection.

 - v1.3.0:
 	- Regeneration commands renamed to destroy to make the effect more clear.